 - The scar distorts the features of the face or interferes with movement.

 There are risks for scar revision that include:

 One of the big problems of scars like keloid scars is that, once you remove them, they tend to grow back.
-The same thing can be said about hypertrophic scars.
+The same thing goes with hypertrophic scars.
 The tendency to form these kinds of scars is inborn so it may not be possible to simply remove and revise the scar.

-2. What is the best way to handle severe facial scarring psychologically?
-Should I encourage my friend to look at herself in the mirror.This is a very difficult issue.
+Handling severe facial scarring psychologically is a very difficult issue.
 Generally speaking, it’s best to allow people to look in the mirror in their own timetable.
 Severe facial injuries are a difficult blow to anyone’s self-esteem.
 They should have someone they feel comfortable with when first looking at the scarring.
-Do not be hurt if it is not you.
+Do not feel hurt if it is not you.
 Some people feel more comfortable to be with a nurse or someone else who doesn’t know them when first viewing the scarring.

 Watch this video from BBC Three featuring the story of a car accident survivor who's dealing with facial scarring:

 The amount of scarring seen after a wound or injury depends on the size of the wound, how deep the wound is, the location of the wound and the amount of tension put upon the wound at the time of healing.
 If you or a loved one has suffered facial scarring as a result of someone else’s negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.

 Editor's Note: This article has been updated for accuracy and relevancy.